wncc/algos-simplified/Encryption_Algorithms/README.md

 - [Doing the calculations by hand](https://www.youtube.com/watch?v=Sy0sXa73PZA&t=536s)

 ## DIVE DEEP
 You have been delivered with sufficient logics required to code these algos.
-You can write your own codes vis this.
+You can write your own codes via this.
 If you are pretty unsure about DES and AES, [this](https://www.youtube.com/watch?v=DGWpU4fHNAA&t=191s) and [this](https://www.youtube.com/watch?v=0quqUtrEWk8&t=8s) respectively will help you see the implementation for the same.